cancel

 Conclusion

 Integrating Databricks on AWS with Power BI through Single Sign-On (SSO) using Microsoft Entra ID offers a robust solution for managing access to data in Databricks through Power BI seamlessly.
 By following the steps outlined in this guide, you can enhance security, simplify access management, and create a more efficient and unified data analytics workflow.
 The ability to leverage SSO in Power BI will streamline access control for your end-to-end data platform.
 This integration empowers your team to focus on deriving insights from data rather than managing two separate governance models in Databricks and Power BI.
-With the demo notebook and pbit file provided in the GitHub outlined in the Resources part of this guide, you can recreate this SSO passthrough demo yourself easily and replicate it for your own access control use cases.
+With the demo notebook and pbit file provided in the GitHub outlined in the Resources part of this guide below, you can recreate this SSO passthrough demo yourself easily and replicate it for your own access control use cases.

 Resources